 Stockholders of Record.
-If your shares are registered directly in your name with our transfer agent, Computershare Shareowner Services, you are considered, with respect to those shares, the stockholder of record, and we are sending these proxy materials directly to you.
-As the stockholder of record, you have the right to vote in person at the annual meeting or direct the proxyholder how to vote your shares on your behalf at the annual meeting by fully completing, signing and dating the enclosed proxy card and returning it to us in the enclosed postage-paid return envelope, or by following the procedures for voting on the Internet or by phone.
+If your shares are registered directly in your name with our transfer agent, Computershare, you are considered, with respect to those shares, the stockholder of record, and we are sending these proxy materials directly to you.
+As the stockholder of record, you have the right to vote in person at the Annual Meeting or direct a proxyholder how to vote your shares on your behalf at the Annual Meeting by fully completing, signing and dating the enclosed proxy card and returning it to us in the enclosed postage-paid return envelope, or by following the procedures for voting over the Internet or by telephone.